jtrieu48/FluxDB/README.md

 # FluxDB
 > Authors: Justin Trieu, Michael Vong, and Arzhang Valadkhani

-## Description:
-- A Document Database application that can processes JSON Files
+A Document Database application that processes JSON files to organization into Databases, Collections and Documents.

-- Follows MongoDB's implementation of organization through Databases, Collections, and Documents
-- Encapsulates a small subet of features that noSQL Databases, such as MongoDB, offer.
+Encapsulates a subset of features that noSQL Databases, such as MongoDB, offer.
-- Emulates CRUD Operations, Sequential Searching, and Threaded Searching
+Emulates CRUD Operations, Sequential Searching, and Threaded Searching

 ## Software Prequisties: